 The Scheme's burden of proof, as discussed in this chapter, compared with other burdens of proof such as the 'balance of probabilities' and 'beyond reasonable doubt', creates the possibility that an applicant might receive an offer of redress based on testimony that would not be successful through civil litigation or sufficient for a criminal conviction in court.
 One institution raised concerns that an offer of redress was tantamount to a finding, leaving them in an uncertain position in terms of providing ongoing employment to someone who has not been found guilty in a court of law.
-Concerns of this nature will need to be considered by institution needing to be mindful of the relevant child safety laws.
+Concerns of this nature will need to be considered by institutions on a case-by-case basis and will be largely dependent on the situation, with the institution needing to be mindful of the relevant child safety laws.
 The Review believes there is merit in the Australian Government and state and territory governments working with the National Office for Child Safety within the Department of the Prime Minister and Cabinet to provide guidance on good practice in these situations.